 Students enrolled in Theatre Production Management take on the responsibilities associated with the technical rehearsal and presentation of a theater production.
-Students learn sound, lighting, and rigging equipment; safety and security of the facility, front of house duties; and back of house duties.
+Students learn sound, lighting, and rigging equipment; safety and security of the facility; front of house duties; and back of house duties.
 Students will perform roles in a production such as lighting, spotlight, soundboard, costumes, props, and curtain for Advanced Theatre class productions.
 In addition, students will be staff for the auditorium director on productions and events.
-Therefore, some out of class auditorium events will be required to work in exchange for pay.
+Therefore, some out of class auditorium events will be AHD.